-The Chief Executive Officer (CEO) annually certifies to APRA that senior management and the Board have identified key risks facing the Credit Union, established systems to monitor those risks, including setting and requiring adherence to a series of prudential limits and adequate, timely reporting processes, and they ensure that these risk management systems are operating effectively and are adequate having regard to the risks they are designed to control.
+The Board Chair and the Chair of the Risk Management Committee annually certify to APRA that senior management and the Board have identified key risks facing the Credit Union, established systems to monitor those risks, including setting and requiring adherence to a series of prudential limits and adequate, timely reporting processes, and they ensure that these risk management systems are operating effectively and are adequate having regard to the risks they are designed to control.
 Any breaches in compliance are reported to the Board in a timely manner in accordance with the applicable policy.